saviour123/saviour123.github.io/pages/good-email.md

-Having worked with Google students email for while, I have realized a lot of people have to step up their email writing skills.
+Having worked with Google students email for sometime, I have realized that some students need to work on their emailing skills.
+I have outline some tips that would help you.

 The following are some tips.

-##Don't overcommunicate.
+## Don't overcommunicate.

 Keep messages clear and brief.Be polite.Check your tone- avoid the usage of jargons, shorthands.
-Read through your email before hitting send .
+Read through your email before hitting send.

-One, type your message before entering the email.
-Be careful to type the recipient email address and pay attention to the spelling of the address.
+Type your message before entering the email and pay attention to the styling

 Two, SUBJECT area, Use this column to get a suitable topic for your email.
 It should be related to you message.
 It should not be longer than four words.

->>Never Type All your messages in the subject area.
+## Never Type All your messages in the subject area.

 Its the baddest thing you can ever do to your email.

 Three, Use cc- copy: it copies message to other people and its the same as typing multiple emails separated by comma, in the recipient column